 The toilet holds less water in the small bowl than other regular toilet designs.

-Low design makes the toilet friendly for smaller spaces or around cabinet and counter tops.
+The low design makes the toilet friendly for smaller spaces or around cabinets and countertops.
 Toilet is easy to clean around the outside and inside of the bowl.

 The toilet typically takes longer to install than a regular single-flush toilet.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.